gosub-com/Zurfur/README.md

         list.Push("!")          // DEBUG PANIC - slice is now detached, list is "Hello Mat!" slice[0] = "C"[0]       // slice is "Cat", list is still "Hello Mat!"

-Mutating the size of a list (not the elements of it) is a programming error, however it won't be memory unsafe.
-Therefore, when running in a debugger, it will stop and complain, but when running in production, it will log an error and continue running.
+Mutating the size of a list (not the elements of it) while there is a span pointing into it is a programming error; however it is not memory unsafe.
+Therefore, when running in a debugger, it will stop and complain, but when running in production it will log an error and continue.

-#### Array

-IMPORTANT: Zurfur syntax `[]T` translates to `Span<T>`.
-If you want a C# style (but fully immutable) array, use `Array<T>` instead.

-Zurfur arrays are immutable.
-If they contain mutable references, the object must be cloned.

-Arrays, like strings, can be used to hold data that never changes after it has been created.
-Use `List` to build and hold mutable data, use `Array` to store immutable data.

-Arrays can be sliced.
-See `List` (below)

 #### Map